symfony/symfony-docs/serializer.rst

                 $jsonData = $request->getContent();
                 $person = $serializer->deserialize($jsonData, Person::class, 'json');

-                // this creates a new Person instance based on the $jsonData
-                // (which contains e.g. `{"name": "Jane Doe", "age": 59, "sportsperson": true}`)

                 // ... do something with $person and return a response }
         }